awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 [authentication tag](../data-format/message-body.md#authentication-tag) is successfully checked as defined by the algorithm suite indicated in the message header.

-Authenticated data has the property that only those with access to the plaintext data key can create a message with authenticated data.

 ### Signed Data

 Plaintext and associated data is considered signed if the associated [message signature](../data-format/message-footer.md) is successfully verified using the [signature algorithm](../framework/algorithm-suites.md#signature-algorithm) of the algorithm suite indicated in the message header.

-Signed data has the property that only those who have access to wrap the plaintext data key (i.e. convert a plaintext data key into some [ciphertext](../framework/structures.md#ciphertext)) can create a message with signed plaintext and associated data.

 ## Summary